 The more platforms a game is developed for, the higher the overall cost.
 This is due to the extra work required to optimize the game for each platform and the need to purchase or lease additional development hardware and software.

-The costs associated with marketing and promoting a game can vary greatly depending on the size of the publisher and its resources, as well as the complexity and popularity of the game in question.
+Game development cost associated with marketing and promoting a game can vary greatly depending on the size of the publisher and its resources, as well as the complexity and popularity of the game in question.
 This could include anything from promotional events to TV ads or merchandise.
 In addition to these factors, many developers also consider costs based on how long it will take them to produce the game.
 This can be particularly important for smaller developers who may not have the financial resources to support a large team or extended development cycle.
 For a bigger projects, marketing budget can equal up to 50% of the development budget, so it's worth having in mind.

-The costs associated with developing a video game can be divided into two main categories: production costs and marketing/distribution costs.
+The costs associated with developing your own game can be divided into two main categories: production costs and marketing/distribution costs.
 Production costs are those associated with the game's actual creation, including things like team salaries; software licenses and purchases; physical equipment or other materials needed for development; and acquiring intellectual property (IP) such as popular characters or settings.
 Marketing and distribution costs are associated with promoting and selling the game to players.
 These can include advertising campaigns, promotional events, licensing fees for popular IP, PR costs, and more.
 We'll discuss some of these cost elements below.

 This game development cost element is self-explanatory, and the cost will depend on what type of data or software your game requires.
 For instance, purchasing a popular IP license would cost more than acquiring an open-source license for generic graphics or audio assets.
 Developers often avoid paid software by finding free alternatives that have similar functionality.
 But when developing a game, you'll almost certainly need pro solutions that you'll have to pay for.
 Software programs like Maya, 3D Max, Adobe Photoshop, Unity3D, and plugins will cost you money.
 Unity3D Pro, for example, costs $150 per month or $1800 a year per seat.
+How to start creating a video game?
 Developing games can require specialized hardware and software, which can be expensive.
 For example, a high-end gaming PC could cost several thousand dollars, while professional-grade graphics editing software like Adobe Photoshop can cost hundreds of dollars.

 Testing costs can range from a few hundred dollars to hire a few testers to several thousand dollars to set up an in-house testing department complete with the appropriate hardware and software.